It's 2023, major tech companies are laying off employees left and right, and I voluntarily quit software engineering.

 No one cares about your career as much as you do

-You have to ensure that you're in charge of your career and that you don't get pushed around by other people.
+You have to ensure that you're in charge of your career and that other people don't push you around.

 You can't look to others.
 Your career is entirely up to you.[...]People will only care so much.
 You need to think of what you want to achieve in your career and life.
 Set a plan and work like hell to get it.[Forbes]